xkolsha/Object-oriented-Programming-Challenge-SVG-Logo-Maker/README.md

 ## Description

-A simple calendar application that allows a user to save events for each hour of the day.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+This project is a Node.js command-line application that allows users to generate a logo and save it as an SVG file.
+The application will prompt the user to select a color, shape, and provide text for the logo.
+The SVG logo created based on user inputs is then saved to an SVG file.

 ## Table of Contents